-The Council has several world-class operational support programmes who are led by the Deputy CEO: Management and Support.
+The Council has several world-class operational support programmes.
 The Council’s finance, human resource management, enterprise and risk management, governance, legal and facilities units are well set up to provide good quality support to all research programmes and potential funders of the HSRC.

 For further information contact us via e-mail on: firstname.lastname@example.org